 "Sammy, get in the fucking car," Dean said, rough and desperate.
 "Before I lose my mind."

-"Oh you're gonna lose it, big brother," Sam whispered, bringing his hand up to play lightly with one of Dean's nipples, reveling in the little sound it generated deep in Dean's throat.
+"Oh you're gonna lose it, big brother," Sam whispered, bringing his hand up to play lightly with one of Dean's nipples, revelling in the little sound it generated deep in Dean's throat.
 "Count on that."

 When the moment broke, with it went all their patience and refinement.
 Clothes were torn at, flung carelessly onto the front seat.
 Sam shucked out of his jeans, boxers going with them and he kicked them out of the car, door still open behind Dean.
 It was a scrabble to remove every last possible trace of anything that could come between them.
 They needed to be flesh against flesh, bones to bones and screaming halves of the same soul allowed to meet.
 They bumped elbows, knees and heads more than once, but neither cared.
 Their mouths were always somehow attached.
 Lips hot and wet, roving and searching for contact of that skin that contained them.
 Dean bit into Sammy's neck, licking and sucking at the flesh until Sam was literally shaking apart with need.
 When Sam began to beg, Dean drew back and kissed him, silencing him effectively.
-Then he broke it only long enough to fumble gracelessly around in his bag on the floor of the backseat for lube, applying it generously over his fingers.
+Then he broke it only long enough to fumble gracelessly around in his bag on the floor of the back seat for lube, applying it generously over his fingers.
 He fitted his mouth over Sam's again, chest to chest and pressed a finger into Sam's ass, slow at first but deeper once he seemed to realise, through Sam's insistent urging, that he could take more.
 Two fingers next, moving in and out, scissoring gently and Sam broke the kiss for some much needed air.

 "C'mon, Dean, not gonna break," he panted, lifting one leg up around Dean's naked hips.
 "Fuck me already."